The Illusion of Immediate Solutions

 The procedure is documented as complete.

 At this moment, treatment appears definitive.
-Clinical photographs are clean.
-Radiographs show adaptation.
+Photographs are clean.
+Radiographs look calm.
 The tooth functions.

 However, irreversible treatment is not defined by placement.
-It is defined by structural behavior over time under force.
+It is defined by structural behavior under force across time.

 Irreversible treatment removes structure.